 Books by Jennifer Chiaverini

-“Chiaverini stitches together a series of lightly interlocking contemporary vignettes in an intriguing way and manages to tuck away all the ragged edges in the emotionally satisfying conclusion...A gentle exploration of tragedy, hope, the power of Christmas, and the possibility of miracles.” —Kirkus
+“Chiaverini stitches together a series of lightly interlocking contemporary vignettes in an intriguing way...A gentle exploration of tragedy, hope, the power of Christmas, and the possibility of miracles.” —Kirkus

 New York Times bestselling author Jennifer Chiaverini celebrates Christmas, past and present, with a wondrous novel inspired by the classic poem “Christmas Bells,” by Henry Wadsworth Longfellow.